 - Security.
 At the moment, security risks of cloud computing are probably the biggest concern stopping companies from fully adopting these services.
 A large number of user data travels through the network without proper protection or encryption, creating demand for appropriate security solutions.

 All this risks and unsolved challenges are the main driving force keeping companies from fully committing to cloud services.
-In many ways, choice between virtualization and cloud solution for a company is defined by how concerned they are about privacy, security, performance and costs of the cloud services.
+In many ways, choice between virtualization and cloud solution for a company is defined by how concerned they are about privacy, security, performance and costs.

 Difference between cloud computing and virtualization